shift-up/Web-Dev-Advanced/Unit3/Module3.15/Mini-project3.15b/README.md

 ### SPECIFICATIONS

-* Find and seperate at least one reusable component from your current application - Export and Import it correctly.
+* Find and separate at least one reusable component from your current application - Export and Import it correctly.
 Research these concepts on your own.

-* Seperate any utilites in your main file into its own seperate uitlity file, export and import them appropriately.
+* Separate any utilites in your main file into its own separate uitlity file, export and import them appropriately.
 Research what a typical utility file is and why they can be beneficial.